-CFUW has awarded Brittany Chubbs the inaugural CFUW Aboriginal Women’s Award (AWA) for the academic year 2016-2017.
-The award was established in March 2015 when the Education Council-Wolfville transferred the proceeds of their education fund to the CFUW Charitable Trust to create a new award.
+The CFUW Aboriginal Women’s Award (AWA) was established in March 2015 when the Education Council-Wolfville transferred the proceeds of their education fund to the CFUW Charitable Trust to create a new award.
 The CFUW AWA was designed to honour Dr. Marion Elder Grant’s life-long commitment to education of women.

 The recipient of the CFUW Aboriginal Women’s Award (AWA) for the 2018-2019 Academic Year is Alana Robert.
 Alana received her J.D., 2016-2019, Osgoode Hall Law School, York University; B.A.
 (Hons) 2015-2016, University of Manitoba.